Skip to main content

 Any client that supports the MCP specification can connect using either transport:

-• stdio: run npx -y @paubox/mcp-server with PAUBOX_API_KEY and PAUBOX_API_USERNAME set in the environment
+• stdio: run npx @paubox/mcp@latest with PAUBOX_API_KEY and PAUBOX_API_USER set in the environment